Creepmond/Web-of-Branches/notes.md

 # PRACTICES:
 ## Import Order:
 Note:
-The paths picked use the absolute filepath (@/*), which basically calls (/src/*).
+1) The paths picked use the absolute filepath (@/*), which basically calls (/src/*).
 Unless the file is directly in the same folder, then use relative (./*).
 Always define the filetype (*.js or *.vue).
 Exceptions are the files directly on the (src/*) folder.
-The order of each group is in alphabetical order (of the file), or longest to the shorter path ("/core state" is before imports "/core").
+2) The order of each group is in alphabetical order (of the file), or longest to the shorter path ("/core state" is before imports "/core").
-Each group "idea" is together, seperated by one (1) line; exceptions are index.*.
+3) Each group "idea" is together, seperated by one (1) line; exceptions are index.*.
 If a file has enough imports it makes more sense to section each of them, make every other segregation spaced by three (3).

 Import APIs (Component)
-Import Component
-...Leave three (3) line gap for differentation.
+Import Component (Doesn't need to follow Note 2 if it's a list with a "Sort by Importance") ...Leave three (3) line gap for differentation.
 Leave five (5) if the latter case above applies Import Currencies
 Import States (state/mechanic/*) is before (state/*)